swisskyrepo/PayloadsAllTheThings/XXE Injection/README.md

 It might help to set the `Content-Type: application/xml` in the request when sending XML payload to the server.

-## Exploiting XXE to retrieve files
+## Exploiting XXE to Retrieve Files

 ### Classic XXE